LandSharkFive/PassTwo/README.md

 This project contains a command line password manger.
 The application gets and saves passwords to a password vault file.
 The passwords are printed to the screen.
 Use Copy and Paste (Ctrl-C and Shift-Insert) on the command line as needed.

-## Install and Build

-The is a C# Console-Mode Project.
-Open with  Visual Studio 2022 and above to compile.

 ## Usage

 ```